RyanQuey/khmer_speech_to_text/README.md

 ## TODOs:
 There's several TODO tags throughout the project.
 But apart from that:

-* upgrade to webpack 3
+* upgrade to webpack 3...or at this point, webpack 5
 * make sure that sass files can import from the theme folder
 * probably remove the cloud functions, since we stopped using them but never removed the directory